 QGel ECM formulations are designed to follow you through the entire drug discovery process.
-Once a synthetic ECM has been identified for a cell type and key physiological feature expression, this formulation can be used in research applications from from target identification to clinical development.
+Once a synthetic ECM has been identified for a cell type and key physiological feature expression, this formulation can be used in research applications from target identification to clinical development.
 Packaging formats support exploratory studies on the bench as well as high throughput screening campaigns using existing automation equipment.

 TARGET ID & VALIDATION